Chaest/sd-webui-sc-loader/README.md

 A scenario will handle the prompts as well as the scripts.
 It automates things such as controlnet openposes, latent couple, etc.

 It also includes features such as a wildcard system and civitai scrapping.

+## First steps

+Please head to the Sc Tools and select the last option.
+Copy the path of where you'd like the Sc Loader DB to be at and click on the Gooo! button.

 ## Vocabulary